GuildHE welcomes the inclusion of small and specialist universities and colleges within the KEF Pilot

-A new report by UUK, GuildHE and QAA has looked at the reasons behind the increase in the number of graduates receiving first and upper-second class degrees.read more
+A new report by UUK, GuildHE and QAA has looked at the reasons behind increases in graduates receiving first & upper-second class degrees.read more

 The ONS has announced that in future they will split the government’s spending on student loans into two parts.
 The proportion that’s expected to be paid back will be treated as lending, just like it is now.
 The remainder that isn’t expected to be repaid, will be treated as government spending.